 The correct burning of an oil heater depends on the amount of oxygen it receives.
 If a greenhouse is completely shut down it is quite possible that the burners will not receive sufficient air and consequently may produce fumes.
 A very small amount of air can be supplied if a ventilator is opened not more than 1cm (1 in) on the sheltered side of the greenhouse.
 It is also necessary to keep the wick trimmed regularly and a high-grade oil used.

-The positioning of the heater is important if the greatest benefit is to be gained.
-In a small house the heater can be placed at the far gable end, away from the door and on the central path.
+The positioning of the heater is vital if the greatest benefit is to be gained.
+In a small house, the heater can be placed at the far gable end, away from the door, and on the central path.
 It is essential that the heater is placed on a level foundation so that the wick receives a regular amount of oil and also that the fuel gauge indicates accurately.

-Oil heaters demand regular attention to filling, wick trimming and adjusting.
-A heater should, be checked about 20 minutes after it has been lit, as it is quite possible that the flames will have increased a little from the first setting and it will be necessary to readjust their height.
+Oil heaters demand regular attention to filling, wick trimming, and adjusting.
+A heater should be checked about 20 minutes after it has been lit, as it is quite possible that the flames will have increased a little from the first set and it will be necessary to readjust their height.